mongodb/docs/mms/source/install.rst

      python agent.py

-This starts two processes: a parent to monitor the agent daemon and perform automatic upgrades and an agent process to collect data.
+This starts two processes: a parent to monitor the agent daemon and perform automatic upgrades and a child process to collect data.

 Running the MMS Agent
 ~~~~~~~~~~~~~~~~~~~~~

 The above command is sufficient for testing MMS for production
-deployments alternate methods are desirable.
+deployments.
+However, you'll want to daemonize the process and ensure
+that it restarts following a system restart.
 Your operating system
-likely has a preferred method for managing daemon processes that will
+likely has a preferred method for managing daemon processes.
-be preferable.

-As a temporary solution the following command starts the agent process
+As a temporary solution, the following command starts the agent process
 detached from the current terminal session: ::

      nohup python agent.py > /[LOG-DIRECTORY]/agent.log 2>&1 &

-Replace "``[LOG-DIRECTORY]`` with the directory to your MongoDB log
+Replace "``[LOG-DIRECTORY]`` with the path to your MongoDB logs.
-directory.
 This command allows the agent survive the current terminal
 session and writes all messages to the ``agent.log`` file.
 You may
 include this command in your MongoDB control script or use your
-systems ``/etc/rc.local`` equivalent.
+system's ``/etc/rc.local`` equivalent.

 You can now return to the web interface to begin configuring MMS for
 your deployment.